 My art is a format for expressing what I see in the world.
 These are the little moments or impressions that seem to hold poetic significance and when added together, enable us to experience life with a deeper insight.
 Also important is the conceptual approach of bridging the line between painting and sculpture.
 These wall pieces have been described as linking the shaped canvases of Frank Stella with the mood and imagery of Edward Hopper.
 My influences also include sculptors Red Grooms and Edward Kienholz.; ceramists Robert Arneson, Jack Earl, and Viola Frey; Chicago imagist painter Roger Brown, Italian metaphysical painter Giorgio DeChirco and the impressionists.

 Although the concept originated in clay, the metamorphosis to my current mixed media work over the past several years is the result of the need to work larger.
 Weight of the work and the size limitations of kilns became problematic.
 Through study and experimentation, I developed a system to construct my ideas.
-I feel that the larger scale of the work causes viewers to experience the piece in a more powerful manner as it encompasses their overall visual range thereby causing them to "step into my reality".
+I feel that the larger scale of the work allows viewers to experience the piece in a more powerful manner as it encompasses their overall visual range thereby causing them to "step into my reality".
 Smaller current pieces serve to express ideas in a more expediant manner and engage the viewer in an intimate way.